What Is Microfinance? A Powerful Guide to Positive Impact

 • Group Lending Model: Borrowers form small groups where each member guarantees the repayment of each other’s loans.
 This social pressure encourages timely repayments.

-• No Collateral Required: Instead of needing property or assets to secure a loan, microfinance institutions rely on trust and previous repayment history.
+• No Collateral Required: Instead of needing property or assets to secure a loan, institutions rely on trust and previous repayment history.

 • Small Loan Amounts: The loans usually range from $50 to a few thousand dollars, just enough to start a business or cover urgent expenses.